aayaresko/yii2-widget-maskedinputdatepicker/README.md

 ## Widget InputMask in Conjunction with DatePicker (using jquery plugins).

-Creates a DatePicker field with InputMask in specified format (parameter of array maskedInputOptions['mask']) .
+Creates a DatePicker field with InputMask in specified via parameter of array maskedInputOptions['mask'] format.

 ## Installation